kwgoodman/femto/README.rst

-My goal is to find fast ways to implement reduction functions (sum, mean, std, max, nansum, etc.) that are bound by memory I/O. I chose summation as a test case because very little time is spent with arithmetic which makes it easier to measure improvements from things like manual loop unrolling, software prefetching of data, and parallel processing.
+My goal is to find fast ways to implement reduction functions (sum, mean, std, max, nansum, etc.) that are bound by memory I/O. I chose summation as a test case because very little time is spent with arithmetic which makes it easier to measure improvements from things like manual loop unrolling (sum01, sum02, sum03), SIMD (sum04), and parallel processing (not yet implemented).

 some_sums is based on code from `bottleneck`_.
 It comes with a benchmark suite::